 Passé are days when only tube lights and bulbs were considered as a part of room décor.
-Artistically designed, and motley of lamps add to décor of the room if placed in artistic way, they add to the ambience of the space along with a sense of light.
+Artistically designed, and the motley of lamps add to décor of the room if placed artistically, they add to the ambiance of the space along with a sense of light.

-If a decorative theme is prescribed, lamps can be chosen to compliment a specific interior such as Chinese, or a more eclectic Oriental theme, Indian, English country look, or a formal classic style, in fact, the style of lamp chosen can really match any period of design required.
+If a decorative theme is prescribed, lamps can be chosen to compliment a specific interior such as Chinese, or a universal Oriental theme, Indian, English country look, or a classic formal style, in fact, the method of lamp chosen can match any period of design required.

 Table lamps fall into one of two categories:-

-Accent Lamps: these types of lamps, which usually have an overall height of no more than 15" / 38cm when fitted with a lamp shade.
+Accent Lamps: these types of lights, which usually have an overall height of no more than 15″ / 38cm when fitted with a lampshade.
 As the name suggests, the accent lamp is meant to accentuate a particular object, or, to draw attention to a specific area.
 This may be a mantelpiece, bookshelf or small side table in an entrance hall or perhaps amongst a group of photo frames or collection of small objects.
 The careful placement of accent lighting will add a further dimension to the feel & comfort of a room.

-The second category being the standard table lamp, usually measured to a total height of up to 35" / 89cm.
+The second category is the standard table lamp, usually measured to a total height of up to 35″ / 89cm.

 The decorative objects are generally classified into two categories of feminine or masculine.
 There are, of course, no fixed rules; however, general observations can be made.

-Typically, feminine will be seen as pretty, i.e., flowers, song birds, cupids etc and whilst this is a sweeping statement, it will serve to separate masculine as being, robust, handsome, sculptured, i.e. architectural elements, horses etc.
+Typically, feminine will be seen as pretty, i.e., flowers, songbirds, cupids, etc. and while this is a sweeping statement, it will serve to separate masculine as being, robust, handsome, sculptured, i.e., architectural elements, horses, etc.

-Traditional attitudes have generally placed interior design in the feminine compartment, but attitudes change and men are now widely accepted as partners in sharing an interest in interior design and decoration.
+Traditional attitudes have generally placed interior design in the feminine compartment, but opinions change and men are now widely accepted as partners in sharing an interest in interior design and decoration.